Teryl/heat_mapper/README.md

 ## Support

-There is literally no support for this repo I don't have time for your bullshit.
+There is literally no support for this repo I am currently getting screwed over by uni I don't have time for your bullshit.

 ---